 A Note on Hardware Storage for Verge

 There are no major brands of hardware wallet which I can recommend for storing your Verge.
-There are three hardware wallets which I often recommend.
-They are: KeepKey, Ledger and Trezor.
+There are three hardware wallets that I often recommend.
+They are KeepKey, Ledger and Trezor.
 Unfortunately, none of these offer support for Verge at this time.

 Before you decide which XVG wallet is the one for you, I have a few suggestions…

 Now you know everything you need to know to choose the best Verge wallet to fit your needs.